 If it’s someone you’d like to keep close to in your life, then you owe it to yourself to speak up.
 Try to do this in a calm, gentle manner.

-You should also enforce these boundaries rather than making idle threats or ultimatums to ensure that you are being taken seriously.
+You should also enforce these boundaries rather than making idle threats or ultimatums to ensure you are being taken seriously.

-Say you have a co-worker who loves to park their big truck in a way that makes it hard for you to back out.
+Say you have a co-worker who loves to park their vehicle in a way that makes it hard for you to back out of your parking spot.
 Start by firmly asking them to make sure they leave you enough space.
-Then, state the consequences for not respecting your wishes.

-Such as, if you can’t safely back out, you’ll have their car towed.
 The key is to follow through and call the towing company the next time it happens.

 Becoming clear on your intentions or practicing what you plan to say before asserting your boundaries may also be beneficial.